Mercury 13: House Committee Hearing on Gender Discrimination

 When the Pensacola testing was cancelled, Jerrie Cobb immediately flew to Washington, D.C. to try to have the testing program resumed.
 She and Janey Hart wrote to President John F. Kennedy and visited Vice President Lyndon B. Johnson.
 Finally, on 17 and 18 July 1962, Representative Victor Anfuso (D-NY) convened public hearings before a special Subcommittee of the House Committee on Science and Astronautics.
 Significantly, the hearings investigated the possibility of gender discrimination two years before passage of the Civil Rights Act of 1964 that made such actions illegal.

 Cobb and Hart testified about the benefits of Lovelace's private project.
-Jacqueline Cochran largely undermined their testimony, talking about her concerns that setting up a special program to train a woman astronaut could hurt the space program.
+Jacqueline Cochran countered their testimony, raising concerns that setting up a special program to train women astronauts could hurt the space program, during the Space Race and the Cold War.
 She proposed a project with a large group of women, and expected a significant amount to drop out due to reasons like "marriage, childbirth, and other causes".
-Though Cochran initially supported the program, she was later responsible for delaying further phases of testing, and letters from her to members of the Navy and NASA expressing concern over whether the program was to be run properly and in accordance with NASA goals may have significantly contributed to the eventual cancellation of the program.
-It is generally accepted that Cochran turned against the program out of concern that she would no longer be the most prominent female aviator.
+Although Cochran initially supported the testing, she later argued against further phases of testing and training; and, in letters from her to members of the Navy and NASA, she expressed concern over whether the program was to be run properly and in accordance with NASA goals and diverting resources during the Space Race.
+Some have argued that Cochran did not support NASA training female astronauts at the time out of jealousy, that she would no longer be the most prominent female aviator.